-1. Creation of an e-commerce business facilitation hub
+1. Creation of an e-Commerce business facilitation hub

-The e-commerce business facilitation hub will serve as a central point of information on how enterprises can engage in and benefit from e-commerce.
+The e-Commerce business facilitation hub will serve as a central point of information on how enterprises can engage in and benefit from e-Commerce.
 It will offer an online portal with relevant information on how to start an online business, highlighting different options depending on the type of goods or services that the enterprise will be offering.
-The portal will provide easy access to valuable resources, such as established marketplaces, legal information, advisory services and more.
+The portal will provide easy access to valuable resources, such as established e-Commerce platforms, legal information, advisory services and more.
 It will serve as a gateway for entrepreneurs and SMEs to access relevant government authorities, as well as training programs.
 Potential partners would include TDAP, SMEDA, Pakistan Post, Easy Paisa, Visa, Google and Incubation centers such as Plan 9.
-Main components of the initiative are (a) construction of the e-commerce hub platform and the development of relevant resources needed to support aspiring entrepreneurs as well as existing SMEs interested in expanding online, and will also serve as a location where e-commerce service providers such as logistics, banks and export authorities can provide information to SMEs; (b) development and provision of trainings; (c) development of entrepreneurship diagnostic tools for start-up companies and (d) Online platform for economic empowerment of women entrepreneurs and exporters (WEXNET) by MoC in collaboration with Emerging Pakistan Initiative.
+Main components of the initiative are (a) construction of the e-Commerce hub platform and the development of relevant resources needed to support aspiring entrepreneurs as well as existing SMEs interested in expanding online, and will also serve as a location where e-Commerce service providers such as logistics, banks and export authorities can provide information to SMEs; (b) development and provision of trainings; (c) development of entrepreneurship diagnostic tools for startup companies and (d) Online platform for economic empowerment of women entrepreneurs and exporters (WEXNET) by MoC in collaboration with Emerging Pakistan Initiative.

-2. Empower youth and SMEs for e-commerce
+2. Empower youth and SMEs for e-Commerce

-Pakistan's large population of online social media-savvy youth offers potential for developing the e-commerce sector.
+Pakistan's large population of online social media-savvy youth offers potential for developing the e-Commerce sector.
 In 2016, Pakistan's 15-29 years of age comprised more than half of all online shoppers.
-This initiative would aim at soliciting the help of unemployed university graduates to help SMEs build their own websites or create virtual stores on available e-marketplaces, and promoting freelance opportunities in Urdu and other languages.
-While the Government would play a lead role in catalyzing, supporting and coordinating the initiative, it would need to secure a commitment by the private sector to empower youth and SMEs for e-commerce.
-This initiative is composed of the following components: (a) E-commerce Youth Volunteering Programme, aimed at soliciting the help of unemployed university graduates to help SMEs build websites or to create virtual stores on e-marketplaces; (b) the construction of a local language freelancing platform aimed at connecting freelancers with SMEs seeking assistance with e-commerce related services; (c) the formation of a virtual network and platform for young entrepreneurs and freelancers to connect with incubators, entrepreneurial institutes and tech parks targeting e-commerce and digital market opportunities; and (d) the creation of digital content and a marketing hub for Urdu and English content in the industry's key tech parks aimed at leveraging the large youth population.
+This initiative would aim at soliciting the help of unemployed university graduates to help SMEs build their own websites or create virtual stores on available e-Commerce platforms, and promoting freelance opportunities in Urdu and other languages.
+While the Government would play a lead role in catalyzing, supporting and coordinating the initiative, it would need to secure a commitment by the private sector to empower youth and SMEs for e-Commerce.
+This initiative is composed of the following components: (a) e-Commerce Youth Volunteering Program, aimed at soliciting the help of unemployed university graduates to help SMEs build websites or to create virtual stores on e-Commerce platforms; (b) the construction of a local language freelancing platform aimed at connecting freelancers with SMEs seeking assistance with e-Commerce related services; (c) the formation of a virtual network and platform for young entrepreneurs and freelancers to connect with incubators, entrepreneurial institutes and tech parks targeting e-Commerce and digital market opportunities; and (d) the creation of digital content and a marketing hub for Urdu and English content in the industry's key tech parks aimed at leveraging the large youth population.